 Speyburn Arranta NAS

-- Nose: honey, light & sunshine, grass, butterscotch
+- Nose: honey, light and sunshine, grass, butterscotch

 - Taste: oily, thick body, brown sugar, nutmeg-topped egg custard